Rules of Poker

 Player with the losing hand can either show the cards or just surrender by mucking their hand, which simply means throwing your cards on the deck of discarded cards.

 So there you have it.
 That in a nutshell, is how Poker is played.
 If you are still not confident about your abilities, just continue to practice, practice and practice.
-The beauty of today's technology is you can also hone your skills using gaming apps that don't need actual money to play.
-You can also take a look at the Canadian casino reviews for the fearful to help you understand even more about the games..
+The beauty of today's technology is you can also hone your skills using gaming apps that don't need actual money to play. .